Rewilding Europe: Velebit rewilding area

-Situated on a mountain chain on the Adriatic coast in Croatia, Velebit rewilding area is one of the wildest areas of the whole Mediterranean.
+Situated on a mountain chain on the Adriatic coast in Croatia, the Velebit rewilding area is one of the wildest areas of the whole Mediterranean.
 The area hosts two national parks, a biosphere reserve, several hiking trails, old-growth forests, deep canyons, ancient open lands and wildlife like Balkan chamois, red deer, brown bear, wolf, and lynx.

 Many local inhabitants have moved out of the area towards the coast.
-As a result, many areas of this region are now characterised by land abandonment, rural exodus and fading cultural tradition.
+As a result, many areas of this region are now characterized by land abandonment, rural exodus and fading cultural tradition.
 Rewilding Europe is working with its partners to transform challenges into opportunities.
 This has seen the establishment of the 17,000-hectare Velebit Nature Reserve, situated between two large national parks.
 Here rewilding is offering a fresh approach to wildlife management and underpinning the development of a local nature-based economy, creating a wildlife and ecological corridor in the Velebit mountains.

-Wildlife watching hides are constructed and it is planned that new ones will be built in future to create job opportunities benefiting the local community.
+Wildlife-watching hides are constructed and it is planned that new ones will be built in future to create job opportunities benefiting the local community.
 In collaboration with the University of Zagreb's Faculty of Forestry, the Rewilding Velebit team are working to have the Ramino Korito old-growth beech forest, located in the southern part of Velebit Mountains, designated a special woodland reserve, highlighting its rarity and biological value.
-On the Lika Plains, a grassland located in the foothills of Velebit Mountains, Rewilding Europe is working to reintroduce wild and semi-wild grazers.
+On the Lika Plains, a grassland located in the foothills of the Velebit Mountains, Rewilding Europe is working to reintroduce wild and semi-wild grazers.
 Since it began in 2015 the project has doubled in size and now extends across 1000 hectares.

 On 10 December 2014 experienced Croatian hiker Zdenko Đanić was killed by a Sayaguesa bull which the project had imported.
 The shepherd was present but rescuers reached the injured hiker too late due to the remote location.

 Central Apennines rewilding area

 The Central Apennines are characterized by a rich diversity of ecosystems and therefore also wildlife species.
 The work of Rewilding Europe and its partners in Central Apennines focuses on developing large "coexistence corridors" by connecting the local economy with wilder nature in four corridors collectively covering more than 40,000 hectares.

-In the protected areas, the Abruzzo and Majella National Parks and Sirente Velino Regional Park, the corridors are intended to benefit the wildlife populations, and the quality of nature and nature related experiences.
+In the protected areas (the Abruzzo and Majella National Parks and Sirente-Velino Regional Park) the corridors are intended to benefit the wildlife populations and the quality of nature and nature-related experiences.
 The 10-year project's goal is to reduce bear mortality and conflict by installing traffic accident prevention measures, removing old fencing, restoring and improving signage, and distributing new mobile electric fences.
-Furthermore, Rewilding Europe and its partners work on supporting nature-based enterprises in and around corridor areas, and raising awareness about wildlife and nature conservation amongst local communities and people visiting the area is.
+Furthermore, Rewilding Europe and its partners work on supporting nature-based enterprises in and around corridor areas, and raising awareness about wildlife and nature conservation amongst local communities and people visiting the area.